KenKundert/inform/README.rst

    Return the number of errors that have accrued.

 disconnect():
-   Deactivate the current Messenger, leaving no active Messenger.
+   Deactivate the current Messenger, restoring the default.

 MessengerGenerator Class